Collecting guide: the posters and lithographs of Henri de Toulouse-Lautrec

 Christie’s Online Magazine delivers our best features, videos, and auction news to your inbox every week

 What’s the market like today?

 Toulouse-Lautrec’s career was short.
 After years of excessive alcohol consumption, he died of a stroke, aged 36, in 1901.
-He had made posters for just a decade.
+Indeed, his foray into lithography lasted only ten years.

 ‘The paper Lautrec used was quite flimsy,’ says Claire Durborow, a Christie’s specialist in prints.
 ‘It was close in nature to newsprint and, as such, has had the tendency to darken over time, as well as crack and split’.